Please read the "About Us" section

 If a family decides to not start at our facility the deposit will not be refunded.

 If 8 weeks notice is not given for the withdrawal of care the cheque for the balance of the next 2 month’s fees will be cashed and considered binding.
 If 8 weeks notice is not given before your start date, the first month's cheque will be deposited and considered binding.

 Fees are due by the first day of care of each month.
-Fees are to be paid by post-dated cheques.
+Fees are to be paid by post-dated cheques, made out to Wee Watch or South Delta Wee Clubhouse depending on the location you are attending.
 Any fees received later than the first day of the service month are subject to the $5 a day late charge and any returned cheques are subject to the bank charge.
 Returned cheques may result in a cash-only payment policy for future services.
-(Our fees are a total of a years service divided evenly over 12 months) A receipt for fees paid throughout the year will be provided at the end of each year for tax purposes.
-As we do register families so far in advance the fees may have a small increase of 2% and this fee will be required.
+(Our fees are a total of a years service divided evenly over 12 months) A receipt for fees paid throughout the year will be provided at the end of each year for tax purposes, we do not offer monthly receipts.
+As we do register families so far in advance the fees may have a small increase of 2% per year and this fee will be required.

 Extreme Weather Policy

 Our staff understands that our decision to open, close or delay school opening during extreme weather often disrupts family schedules.
 We also understand that our children are better served – academically, emotionally and socially – by being in school or daycare.
 But, as always, our top priority is the safety of our children and staff, so the decision to close or delay opening is not an easy one.
 The process is elaborate and involves everyone within our centre.

 Please understand that we make the decision to open or close the centre in bad weather based on a careful analysis of all relevant factors, including:

 • Information on road conditions from transportation staff and from local law enforcement and road crews

 • Amount of snow and/or ice accumulated